fmtlib/fmt/README.rst

 * Support for user-defined types.
 * High speed: performance of the format API is close to that of glibc's `printf <http://en.cppreference.com/w/cpp/io/c/fprintf>`__ and better than performance of IOStreams.
-See `Speed tests`_ and the `Fast integer to string conversion in C++
+See `Speed tests`_ and `Fast integer to string conversion in C++
   <http://zverovich.net/2013/09/07/integer-to-string-conversion-in-cplusplus.html>`_.
 * Small code size both in terms of source code (format consists of a single